wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-first-workflow/includes/4-add-flow.md

    > [!div class="mx-imgBorder"]
    > [![Screenshot of the Power Apps trigger in the search results.](../media/image-16.png)](../media/image-16.png#lightbox)

 1. The flow is now editable.
 It only has Power Apps defined as the trigger.
-With the Power Apps (V2) connector, we are going to add an input by selecting clicking **+ Add an input**.
+With the Power Apps (V2) connector, we're going to add an input by selecting clicking **+ Add an input**.
 Then under **Choose the type of user input**, select Text.
-There is nothing further you need to add right now.
+There's nothing further you need to add right now.

    > [!div class="mx-imgBorder"]
    > [![Screenshot of the add an input and choose the type of user input with the Power Apps (V2) connector.](../media/power-apps-v2-connector.png)](../media/power-apps-v2-connector.png#lightbox)